Section: The Repairs of Arich Anpin (Openings 101–109)

 Source — English (Greenbaum):

-> Part 2: At the root of all this we find the division into the Three Heads in Arich Anpin… As discussed earlier, the very governmental order based on Justice itself derives from Arich Anpin.
-Plain English:
+Part 2: At the root of all this we find the division into the Three Heads in Arich Anpin… As discussed earlier, the very governmental order based on Justice itself derives from Arich Anpin.

 What this paragraph does.
 Names Part 2's first phrase: the anatomical root of CHaDaR.
 The cross-reference to Op.
 95 (implicit in as discussed earlier) and the explicit anatomical specification (Three Heads of A"A) place the chapter precisely in the unit's operational arc.